-CA certificate: Select a CA certificate to validate the authentication server's identity.
+CA certificates: Select CA certificates to validate the authentication server's identity.
 When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

 EAP identity: Enter the user identity associated with the client certificate.